 is the failure of being a derivation for :

 A -BV algebra is a similar structure with a BV-operator being of degree if is odd, and of degree if it is even.

 See (CohenVoronov, def.
 5.3.1) for details.

 This is due to (Getzler)

-Multivecotr field can be identified with Hochschild cohomology in good cases.
+Multivector fields may be identified with Hochschild cohomology in good cases (the Hochschild-Kostant-Rosenberg theorem).
 So the next example is a generalization of the previous one.

 The identification o BV-algebras as algebras over the homology of the framed little disk operad is due to